RealAwesomeness/MineCrapBeta/README.md

 System Requirements

-- For NVIDIA GPUS : CUDA 8 or higher
+- For NVIDIA GPUS : CUDA 10
 - For AMD GPUS : Adrealanin drivers v18.9.3 or higher
-- Windows 7 or higher **OR** Ubuntu 14.04 or higher
+- Windows 7 or higher **OR** Ubuntu 16.04 or higher
 - Pipenv
-- Python 3.7 or higher
+- Python 3.7
 - Pip
 - Make

 Installation Instructions

 - If you haven&#39;t already, install drivers and/or CUDA for your GPUS
-- Download the files straight from [here](hhttps://github.com/RealAwesomeness/MineCrapBeta/archive/master.zip)
+- Download the respository straight from [here](hhttps://github.com/RealAwesomeness/MineCrapBeta/archive/master.zip)
 - Install python3, pip, and pipenv using the command `pip install pipenv`
-- Let everything through your firewall!

 Usage